L-Marcel/tailwind-factory/README.md

 There was a bug that I hadn't noticed that affected the rendering of elements that had a string as a child.
 It was happening because React passed the element's children as an object, and back in the tests that didn't happen with strings!
 I discovered, then, the existence of a function that converts the children to the expected format, the: `React.Children.toArray`.

 # Roadmap
-- Generate styles to provide further support and optimization (with support for SSR).
+- ~~Generate styles to provide further support and optimization (with support for SSR).~~

-  Unfortunately I will have to change a lot of things about Deep Classes, but this may be essential so that I can expand the functionality of Deep Classes.
+  ~~Unfortunately I will have to change a lot of things about Deep Classes, but this may be essential so that I can expand the functionality of Deep Classes.~~

-  I will try to maintain the independence of tailwind and will not change the way other functionality not linked to Deep Classes works.
-It will take a lot longer to develop, so be patient!
+  ~~I will try to maintain the independence of tailwind and will not change the way other functionality not linked to Deep Classes works.
+It will take a lot longer to develop, so be patient!~~

+  I think I got a little carried away, I spent a day looking for a valid approach, but it doesn't seem to be achievable.
+I was thinking that maybe styled-jsx was a possible option for what

+  I want, but it's not.
+Mainly because I wouldn't be able to style the variants beforehand with Tailwind.
+For that I would need a way to get the styles by the Tailwind class, since it only generates the styles if necessary.
+I don't know if it's clear, but I'll shelve the idea anyway.

+- [ ] Create homepage
+- [ ] Improve tests